epicalxyz/it87-auto/README.md

 # Gigabyte Motherboard Kernel Module Install

-Installation script for it87 drivers compatible with Gigabyte Motherboards on Linux
+Installation script for it87 drivers compatible with Gigabyte Motherboards on Linux.

-**Compatible with Fedora Linux**
+Note that not all linux distros and motherboards are the same, theres some tunning required to run this script successfully, the idea is to set it once and forget.

+## Tested with:

+- Gigabyte Aorus Elite V2 (Nobara 40)

 ## Aim